0414 240 141

 I am a Registered Psychologist and Endorsed Organisational Psychologist through the Australian Health Practitioner Regulation Agency (AHPRA) working in Clinical Practice.
 I am registered with Medicare, TAC and WorkCover.

-I am a member of the Australian Association of Psychologists Incorporated (AAPi) and the Australian Society for Hypnosis (ASH).
+I am a member of the Australian Association of Psychologists Incorporated (AAPi).

 My qualifications include: Bachelor of Arts (BA), Diploma in Education (Dip Ed), Graduate Diploma in Applied Psychology (Grad Dip App Psych) and Master of Counselling (MCouns).